All Products

 Guiding principles

-1. Model context limit: Ensure the chunk size does not exceed the token limit of the Embedding model to avoid information truncation.
+1. Model context limit: Ensure chunk size does not exceed the Embedding model token limit to avoid information truncation.

 2. Information integrity: Chunks should be large enough to contain complete semantic meaning but small enough to avoid including noise that could reduce the precision of similarity calculations.
 If the text is organized into paragraphs, consider chunking by paragraph instead of splitting text arbitrarily.

-3. Maintain continuity: Set an appropriate overlap size (we recommend 10%-20% of the chunk size) to prevent context loss when key information is split across chunk boundaries.
+3. Maintain continuity: Set an appropriate overlap size (10%-20% of the chunk size is recommended) to prevent context loss when key information is split across chunk boundaries.

 4. Avoid repetitive interference: Too much overlap can introduce redundant information and affect retrieval efficiency.
-Find a balance between information integrity and redundancy.
+Balance information integrity and redundancy.

 Debugging suggestions

-• Iterative optimization: Start with an initial value (such as a chunk size of 300 and an overlap of 50) and iterate based on retrieval and Q&A results to find the optimal settings for your data.
+• Iterative optimization: Start with an initial value (such as chunk size of 300 and overlap of 50) and iterate based on retrieval and Q&A results to find optimal settings for your data.

 • Natural language boundaries: If your text has a clear structure (for example, divided by chapters or paragraphs), consider splitting it along its natural boundaries to preserve semantic integrity.